20 DIY Squishy Crafts for Sleepovers Kids Will Love (Step-by-Step Guide)

 Plastic tablecloths at every workstation, individual pre-measured supplies in small bowls, disposable gloves for every child, and a clear rule that slime stays in the bowl until fully made combine to keep slime mess entirely manageable.
 Keep a roll of paper towels and a pack of wet wipes at every station.
 Accept that some mess is part of the experience and focus your cleanup energy on the end of the session rather than during it.

-How long do homemade squishies last?
+How long do homemade DIY Squishy Crafts last?

 Balloon-based squishies last several weeks to several months with normal use.
 Foam and sponge squishies last indefinitely.
 Slime lasts one to two weeks when stored in an airtight container in the refrigerator.
 Gel-filled sensory bags last as long as the zip-lock seal remains intact — typically several months with careful use.